Speedball review

 Star Wars DOS review

 2 years ago, a new tradition began around Christmas, but it doesn’t have anything to do with it.
 I’m talking about the new Star Wars movies, which are now released around this time.
-And I decided to review a Star Wars game along with them (I tried to review one last May 4th, but I didn’t have the time and my laptop was broken).
+I decided to review a Star Wars game along with them (I tried to review one last May 4th, but I didn’t have the time and my laptop was broken).
 Last year, I reviewed the 1st title in the Jedi Knight series, Dark Forces.
 But this year, we’re going to take a look at the 1st Star Wars game ever released for the PC: the DOS port of 1983’s Star Wars.

 Read More